egenerse/master-thesis/content/apollon_reengineering.typ

   "owner": "0e87..."
 }
 ```
-This model gave developers flexibility but introduced complexity.
-Managing updates across multiple related nodes was difficult and error-prone.

 #figure(
   image("../figures/OldNodeType.png", width: 90%),
-  caption: [Node types in Old Apollon]
+  caption: [Class Element types in Old Apollon]
 )

-In the redesigned version, Apollon uses a flat node structure inspired by React Flow.
-Each class node stores its attributes and methods inside its own data field.
-Stereotypes are also introduced in another field:
+This structure proved incompatible with React Flow, which treats each node as a unified, self-contained component.
+In response, the new system adopts a nested structure: attributes and methods are now embedded directly within the parent class node’s data field.
+Moreover, the previously separate types for abstract classes, interfaces, and enumerations have been unified under a single Class node type, distinguished by a stereotype field.

+This stereotype field can be one of: null (plain class), abstract, interface, or enumeration.
+This approach simplifies the model, reduces redundancy, and allows for more flexible and expressive rendering in React Flow.

 #figure(
   image("../figures/NewNodeType.png", width: 90%),
-  caption: [New Node structure in Apollon Reengineering]
+  caption: [New Class Node structure in Apollon Reengineering]
 )

+This nested and stereotype-aware design simplifies the model, reduces redundancy, and enables more flexible node rendering within React Flow.
+Most UML elements—such as Packages, Components, Subsystems, Interfaces, Use Cases, and Actors—fit naturally into this new structure, as they do not contain nested elements.
+The Class element remains the main exception due to its need to internally encapsulate attributes, methods, and stereotype metadata.

 === Edge Structure